tyson-swetnam/gsi-lightning/PITCHME.md

 ---

-How do I utilize those platforms and data at scale?
+How do I utilize these platforms and data at different scale?

 ---

 ### Option 1: Use a GIS data science workbench

----

-Sounds great, what is a data science workbench?

 ---